Benefits of Scoliosis Exercises:

 The Role of Surgery

-For severe curves, surgery can prevent life-limiting complications and often dramatically improve alignment and quality of life.
+For severe curves, surgery can prevent life-limiting complications and often dramatically improve alignment.
 While a fused spine may not be “perfectly natural,” many patients live full, active lives after surgery.
+Although it is not without complications and should be a last resort.

 Dorsi Spinal Institute’s Approach